 Phantom!Zelda in the first part of the fight with Cole and Malladus has to guide Link to the front of the train, while Malladus!Zelda shoots a laser beam.

-Expy: Alfonzo, Link's teacher and master, bears a striking resemblance to Gonzo, Tetra's first mate in The Wind Waker.
-He's descended him, which would make this an example of Generation Xerox as well, along with Zelda ("Legacy-Expy" of Tetra) and Link ("Legacy-Expy" of...well, you know).
+Alfonzo, Link's teacher and master, bears a striking resemblance to Gonzo, Tetra's first mate in The Wind Waker.
+He's descended from him, which would make this an example of Generation Xerox as well, along with Zelda ("Legacy-Expy" of Tetra) and Link ("Legacy-Expy" of his incarnation in Wind Waker and Phantom Hourglass]]).

 Feed It a Bomb: The carnivorous Fire Baba plants will readily swallow Bombs, blowing themselves up in the process.